Proven-Paradox/shaper-system/Handbook.md

 Action: Minor
 Prerequisites: [Kinetic Force](#kinetic-force)
 Range: Short
-Targets: 1 enemy
+Targets: 1 foe
 Cost: 6 MP
 Damage: 0
 Effect: On a successful hit, the target is [Rooted](#root) for 1 Round.
 On a [Solid Hit](#solid-hit) the the Root lasts for 2 Rounds.
 On a [Critical Hit](#critical-hit) the Root lasts for 4 Rounds.
-Description: Denying the enemy the ability to move.
+Description: Denying the foe the ability to move.
 This could represent a spell that encases the target's feet in ice, deploying bolas or a net, telekinetically binding the target in place, or similar maneuvers.

 #### Retribution
 Auxiliary